fernandoescolar/Xunit.Assume/README.md

 }
 ```

-Ideally, the developer writing a test has control of all of the forces that might cause a test to fail.
+Ideally, the developer writing a test has control over all the factors that might cause a test to fail.
 However, sometimes this is not desirable or possible.
 For example, if a test fails when run in a different locale than the developer intended, it can be fixed by explicitly passing a locale to the domain code.
-But if this isn't immediately possible, making dependencies explicit can often improve a design.
+But if this isn't immediately possible, making dependencies explicit can often improve the design.

-Keeping this in mind, the best way is to use an extension on the 3-As pattern called "AAAA" or Arrange-Assume-Act-Assert pattern.
-Where:
+With this in mind, a useful extension to the 3-As pattern is called "AAAA" or Arrange-Assume-Act-Assert.
+In this pattern:

 - **Arrange** the execution context in its initial configuration.
 Create any test doubles you may need.
 Initialize artifacts.
 - **Assume** that the initial state is correct.
-Because some tests have no sense with some expected conditions.
+Some tests do not make sense unless certain conditions are met.

-- **Act** on the object or method under testing.
+- **Act** on the object or method under test.
 - **Assert** that the expected results have occurred.

 ```csharp